 If you’re after a smaller investment property, three-bedroom homes are another viable option, as they host the most total nights booked after four- and five-bedrooms.
 They also make up over a quarter of the Scottsdale rental market’s available inventory, further expanding your house hunting options.

 As you search for the right Scottsdale real estate investment property, remember that multi-generational family groups are popular travelers here.
 So look for properties that give you the opportunity to add sleeper sofas, bunks, and daybeds.
 Boosting the occupancy of any home size can help increase your earning potential in the long run.

-Guests want to be close to downtown and Old Town, so our RES team says it’s wise to look for homes in residential neighborhoods just north or east of that central area.
+Guests want to be close to downtown and Old Town, so look for homes in residential neighborhoods just north or east of that central area.
 You can find more competitive home prices in these convenient communities, while giving guests privacy and easy access to popular must-sees like Taliesin West and McDowell Mountain Regional Park.